EvyLynne/-Motorola-6809-Flex-Cross-Assembler/README.md

 I re-installed GCC and ran version 6.3.0 (in error - it's older).

 After debugging the original file, there were function dependency issues (i.e. implicit declaration).
-I separated the functions and prototyped them using the ANSI C standard as of this writing - 12/13/2021
+I began separating the functions and prototyped them using the ANSI C standard as of this writing - 12/13/2021